 I recall reading this quote during my postgraduate degree as I prepared for one of the lengthy and detailed papers I would be required to write during this time.
 I read the quote again and again, thinking to myself how true and powerful it was to consider human beings, and perhaps all living creatures, as capable and almost destined, to change.

 As a counsellor, I hold on to this idea of change as truth, and encourage clients and those who enter my life to consider ways in which this inevitable change can bring about positive and enduring pathways in our lives, and how cultivating self-care and growth practices in our lives can make things a lot easier on ourselves.

 As such, I am always eager to hear about the journey that others have taken to create this change in their own life.
 This article is no exception, and I am delighted to share the personal anecdote written by an individual who has not only walked alongside others struggling with mental health, but has also experienced these concerns herself, and has been able to find a tool that has helped to loosen the hold mental health concerns can have over her.

-Thank you for sharing your story on the blog this week, Sara!
+Thank you for sharing your story on the blog, Sara!

 Here are the two pieces of information you should know about me before I tell my story:

 Working in the mental health field has given me many new skills to help cope with my own issues.
 It has also brought a lot of past issues to the surface that I had been burying for several years.
 It is an ongoing process that I will probably be working on for a long time, but I have to say that it has truly changed me in a great way.
 During my 3 long years as a counselor, I was given an 8-week course on mindfulness.
 This led me to dive into this practice even more and start doing my own research on mindfulness practices.
 Mindfulness Meditation had become a huge coping method for me when my mind got the best of me, but unfortunately, hard times hit and I began to lose my motivation.